 Better But Not Perfect: Alternative Protein Sources

 Chicken, pork, duck and fish may have a lower environmental impact than beef, but they still have their own issues.
-Let’s look into each of these alternatives:
+Let’s look into each of these alternatives, along with newer, more sustainable options like crickets and black soldier fly larvae, which offer promising yet imperfect solutions for reducing the ecological footprint of dog food.

 1. Chicken